 The best way to stay up-to-date with everything beach related is to download the new Volusia Beaches app, available for free on the Google Play and iTunes App stores.
 The new app provides real-time updates on the status of beach ramps and staffed lifeguard towers, as well as beach conditions, off-beach parking and more.

 Unplug, relax and rejuvenate with a visit to beautiful Daytona Beach.
-A beach where you can run, relax or ride on 23 miles of hard-packed, white-sand beaches.
-With an expansive shoreline that’s 500-feet wide at low tide, you’ll have plenty of elbow room to embark on a new adventure, create new favorite memories and soak in the warm Florida sunshine.
+With an expansive shoreline 500-feet wide at low tide, you’ll have plenty of elbow room to embark on a new adventure, create new favorite memories and soak in the warm Florida sunshine.
 From its close proximity to dining and entertainment, to the fun atmosphere, Daytona Beach is the ideal family escape.
 Satisfy your craving for salt air by grabbing a quick bite right on the oceanfront.
 Or, simply kick back and let the rest of the world melt away.
+With 23 miles of Atlantic shoreline, numerous coastal parks offering convenient parking, and on-beach parking in designated zones, the Daytona Beach area - Ormond Beach, Daytona Beach, Daytona Beach Shores and Ponce Inlet - has some of the most accessible beaches in Florida.
 Start planning your beach escape today!

 Questions?
 While at the beach, feel free to contact one of our friendly Volusia County Beach Patrol officials for assistance.
 Please contact them at email@example.com and 386-239-7873 or contact us.
 We're here to help!